HOTELS Kisawa Sanctuary - The Mozambique Resort Partnering with Ocean Research

 IslandLuxuryNature

 The 300-hectare property sits on the southern tip of an island 14 kilometers off Mozambique's coast, within the Bazaruto Archipelago's National Marine Park.
-Each of the eight residences claims at least an acre of privacy, positioned along a calm cove where humpback whales migrate past from July through October.
+Each of the eight residences claims at least an acre of privacy, positioned along a calm cove where humpback whales migrate nearby, from July through October.

 The resort funds the Bazaruto Center for Scientific Studies, an ocean observatory that opened in 2017, and you can join researchers on diving expeditions or help monitor the region's marine megafauna.